hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/monitoring-and-control-systems/index.md

         - less secure,
             - eg: in banks, checks are easier to forge
         - need expensive OCR equipment and software
+        - difficult to detect human handwriting
+            - whereas, humans can do it easily

 - OMR
     - optical mark recognition